 - 15.3 The role of external examiners is to provide assurance on: - a. whether academic standards are set and maintained at appropriate levels - b. whether the assessment process is appropriate, rigorous, equitable, effective and conducted in line with policies, regulations and guidance - c. whether the standard of student performance is properly judged against the level set, and - d. the comparability of the standard and level of student achievement with those in other higher education institutions. - 15.4 All external examiners will be expected: - a. to make their judgements impartially on the basis of the work submitted for assessment - b. to attend relevant meetings of the board(s) of examiners of which they are members - c. to endorse explicitly the outcomes of the assessment processes they have been appointed to scrutinise, provided that they are satisfied with these outcomes - d. to report annually to the university in accordance with guidance provided - e. to report to the Principal, in confidence, on any matters of serious concern about the academic standards or quality of provision. - 15.5 External examiners will be appointed to comment and report on all assessments which count towards an award approved by the university.
-To this end, all modules at SCQF Levels 7, 8, 9, 10 and 11 and all approved programmes of study will be allocated to an external examiner. - 15.6 External examiners may undertake their role in the capacity of: - Tier 1 External Examiner for module resulting and programme delivery issues - Tier 2 External Examiner for awarding and progression. - 15.7 Tier 1 External Examiners will: - a. be consulted on the form and content of proposed coursework and examinations and other assessments and reassessment that count towards an award, so that all students may be assessed fairly in relation to the regulations and in such a way that the external examiner will be able to judge whether they have fulfilled the learning outcomes of the module and reached the required standard - b. have access to an agreed sample of all summatively assessed work on the modules they are responsible for - c. moderate the marks awarded by internal examiners, and
+To this end, all modules at SCQF Levels 7, 8, 9, 10 and 11 and all approved programmes of study will be allocated to an external examiner. - 15.6 External examiners may undertake their role in the capacity of: - Tier 1 External Examiner for module resulting and programme delivery issues - o Tier 2 External Examiner for awarding and progression. - 15.7 Tier 1 External Examiners will: - a. be consulted on the form and content of proposed coursework and examinations and other assessments and reassessment that count towards an award, so that all students may be assessed fairly in relation to the regulations and in such a way that the external examiner will be able to judge whether they have fulfilled the learning outcomes of the module and reached the required standard - b. have access to an agreed sample of all summatively assessed work on the modules they are responsible for - c. moderate the marks awarded by internal examiners, and - d. consider all available information relating to modules they are responsible for, and to raise any issues at the Tier 1 Board of Examiners.

-Academic Standards and Quality Regulations 2020-21 Appointment and role of external examiners
+Academic Standards and Quality Regulations 2022-23 Appointment and role of external examiners

-- d. consider all available information relating to modules they are responsible for, and to raise any issues at the Tier 1 Board of Examiners. - 15.8 Tier 2 External Examiners will be expected: - a. to ensure that recommendations for award and progression are reached in accordance with the regulations, and - b. to participate as required in any review of decisions about individual students' outcomes taken during their term of appointment.
+- 15.8 Tier 2 External Examiners will be expected: - a. to ensure that recommendations for award and progression are reached in accordance with the regulations, and - b. to participate as required in any review of decisions about individual students' outcomes taken during their term of appointment.